manassaloi/manassaloi.github.io/_posts/2020-01-26-personal-life-frameworks.markdown

 ---
 layout: post
-title:  "39 frameworks for your life"
+title:  "[Frameworks] 39 frameworks for your life"

 ---